xnowbzhao/sapcu/README.md

 the dataset will be released soon.
 ```

-Run the following commands for training our network
+Then run the following commands for training our network
 ```
 python trainfn.py
 python trainfd.py